saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_06_RBAC.md

-1. Assign the Reader role to the user at the subscription scope by using the follownig command (Replacing your domain with the tennant domain you noted earlier):
+1. Assign the Reader role to the user at the subscription scope by using the following command (replacing your domain with the tenant domain you noted earlier):

        ```powershell
       New-AzureRmRoleAssignment -SignInName bill@yourdomain.onmicrosoft.com -RoleDefinitionName "Reader" -Scope $subScope